tripleeights888/Rondo2026/README.md

 ### Comparing with a friend

-Tap **Compare** and paste a friend's list.
-Rondo shows what you can trade them and what they have that you want.
-It handles messy lists with flags, emoji, and codes with or without spaces.
+Tap **Compare** and paste someone's list (their wants, or their full trade list).
+Rondo reads it two ways so it works no matter which kind of list they shared:

+- **If it is their trade list, I want**: stickers they are offering that you still need.
+These are the trades to ask for.
+- **If it is their want list, I can give**: stickers on their list that you have spares of.
+These are trades you can offer.

+It handles messy lists with flags, emoji, multipliers like "(x2)", and codes with or without spaces, and it skips header and total lines.
+If you accidentally paste your own out-of-date trade list, it warns you when a sticker on it is actually one you still want, a hint that the list needs re-exporting.

 ### Backing up and restoring